allegro/allegro.tech/_posts/2015-03-30-is-overmocking-bad.md

 }
 ```

-This is one crazy mocked test and good example of mocking something that you don’t own.
+This is one crazy mocked test and a good example of mocking something that you don’t own.
 It’s very hard to read.
 It does
 its job, unit tests functionality but it isn’t that reliable.
 And if you look at mocked things you can see that the
 class is probably not so complicated.
-The rest client setup is the biggest part of the test.
+The [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) client setup is the biggest part of the test.
 Solution for this case?
-Don’t mock webtargets and use it on a stubbed service.
+Don’t mock webtargets and use a stubbed service.
 [Wiremock](http://wiremock.org) can help you with that.
 In this
-way you can test the whole class, including rest communication.
-If it’s possible you can start your rest service before
+way you can test the whole class, including the [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) communication.
+If it’s possible you can start your [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) service before
-test and shutdown after.
+test and the test and shut it down afterwards.
 That would be great.

-There is another example.
-It’s very similar test.
-Again, we use a rest client to fetch data from external rest service.
+Here is another example.
+It’s a very similar test.
+Again, we use a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) client to fetch data from an external [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) service.
 This test is much better.
-Rest client is not mocked and [Wiremock](http://wiremock.org) is used to stub rest service.
+[REST](http://en.wikipedia.org/wiki/Representational_state_transfer) client is not mocked and [Wiremock](http://wiremock.org) is used to stub [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) service.

 ```groovy
 def cartClient = new CartClientRest(ClientBuilder.newClient(), "8089", new RestRetrier())